 “I like it.
 January is a very busy time for us, though there are still empty tables”

 As I walked through the casino, it was difficult for me to tell whether this was just another day here (or super busy).
 I felt as if the show and entertainment that came with CES directly lead to a sizable portion of the people in front of me.
 Parties were everywhere.
-The clubs were advertised on and off the show floor. and clearly there was a sense that some were here just to be at parties.
+The clubs were advertised on and off the show floor. and clearly, there was a sense that some were here just to be at parties.

 Hidden to many it seemed, was this sense that real people went about their lives.
 I met a man walking down the street who asked me for money.
 I gave him some and we chatted while I walk towards my hotel.
 Amongst all of the sanitized glitz of the Vegas strip, I wondered out loud, where were the locals?

 “The people are everywhere, man.
 In the suburbs, and downtown.
-See that street (pointing past the well-known Stratosphere landmark) downtown is past that.
+See that street (pointing past the well-known Stratosphere landmark) downtown is passed that.
 Don’t go there, it’s dangerous.
 That’s where all this started, but they put it out here now – I don’t know why”

 This the dichotomy of Las Vegas and CES.
-A real bustling center for future technology and commerce in a city know for a vapid and shallow existence.
+A real bustling center for future technology and commerce in a city known for a vapid and shallow existence.
 Perhaps one compliments the other, making Vegas the perfect place for a post-holiday, technology-hungry businessperson to be.
-Clearly, Vegas and CES hasn’t changed much since that January in 1997.
+Clearly, Vegas and CES haven’t changed much since that January in 1997.
 This is still a madhouse.
 The lines are still long, and this trip was more than worthwhile.